yashshah05/yashshah05/README.md

-- 👋 Hi, I’m @yashshah05
+-  Hi, I’m @yashshah05
-- 🌱 I’m currently learning Data Science Major at UBCO
+- I’m currently a 2nd year Data Science Major at the University of British Columbia in Okanagan.
-- 💞️ I’m looking to collaborate on ...
+- You can reach me at yshah1005@gmail.com or 403-918-1741
-- 📫 How to reach me yshah1005@gmail.com
+- On my GitHub profile here I have all the assignments I've done this year for my Data Structures class.

 <!---